cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - `channelToChain: Map<Identifier, string>` is a mapping from CCV channel IDs to consumer chain IDs.
 - `channelStatus: Map<Identifier, ChannelStatus>` is a mapping from CCV channel IDs to CCV channel state, as indicated by `ChannelStatus`.
 - `pendingVSCPackets: Map<string, [VSCPacketData]>` is a mapping from consumer chain IDs to a list of pending `VSCPacketData`s that must be sent to the consumer chain once the CCV channel is established.
-- `vscId: uint64` is a monotonic strictly increasing ID that is used to uniquely identify the VSCs sent to the consumer chains.
+- `vscId: uint64` is a monotonic strictly increasing and positive ID that is used to uniquely identify the VSCs sent to the consumer chains.
+  Note that `0` is used as a special ID for the mapping from consumer heights to provider heights.
+- `initH: Map<string, Height>` is a mapping from consumer chain IDs to the heights on the provider chain.
+  For every consumer chain, the mapping stores the height when the first VSC was provided to that consumer chain.
+  It enables the mapping from consumer heights to provider heights.
+- `VSCtoH: Map<uint64, Height>` is a mapping from VSC IDs to heights on the provider chain.
+It enables the mapping from consumer heights to provider heights, i.e., the voting power at height `VSCtoH[id]` on the provider chain was last updated by the validator updates contained in the VSC with ID `id`.
 - `unbondingOps: Map<uint64, UnbondingOperation>` is a mapping that enables accessing for every unbonding operation the list of consumer chains that are still unbonding.
 When unbonding operations are initiated, the Staking module calls the `AfterUnbondingOpInitiated()` [hook](#ccv-pcf-shook-afubopcr1); this leads to the creation of a new `UnbondingOperation`, which is defined as
   ```typescript
   interface UnbondingOperation {